LowellInstruments/ddh_new/docs/source/hw-build.rst

 	You may be prompted to restart DDH at some point during this procedure.
 Don't worry and press the upside hardware power button.
 This is better than suing a `reboot` command, since allows the power hats to shutdown all properly.

-In your DDH, decide if you are going to use a USB keyboard to continue configuration or just enable SSH access in the raspberry configuration tool.
+In your DDH, enable SSH access in the raspberry configuration tool.

 In your DDH, install some required linux packages for desktop purposes.
 Open a terminal and type: